Brooks Adrenaline GTS 14 Running Shoe Review

 Final Thoughts on the Brooks Adrenaline GTS 14

 Overall, the Broos Adrenaline GTS 14 is a great choice for those seeking some cushion, lasting support, and great feel for the ground.
 Some may not like the lack of cushioning over long distances; others will really appreciate the solid and stable feel for the ground it provides, especially when attempting sprint/interval workouts or tempo runs.
 Certainly, if you are buying one all around shoe for your gym bag and want to use the Brooks Adrenaline GTS 14 for multi sport activities you need look no further.
 It’ll last you the long haul, and won’t break down quickly.
 Available at $120 and in an absolute plethora of colors, you’re sure to find the look that suits you in the Brooks Adrenaline GTS 14.
-Head on over to Brooks website, play with the shoe finder, and check out the selection for yourself.
+For more info or to purchase, visit www.brooksrunning.com or www.amazon.com/brooksrunning.